heymanshe/rubyonrails-store/notes/store_guide.md

   - to delete a record: product.destroy
   - to check error: product.errors or product.errors.full_messages
 ]
 - if the console is running when you make updates to the code, you'll need to manually refresh it by running: reload!

+# CRUD Action(7-routes)
+- Index: Shows all the records
+- New: Renders a form for creating a new record
+- Create: Processes the new form submission, handling errors and creating the record
+- Show: Renders a specific record for viewing
+- Edit: Renders a form for updating a specific record
+- Update: Handles the edit form submission, handling errors and updating the record
+- Destroy: Handles deleting a specific record
+- command that displays all the routes your application responds to: bin/rails routes
+- generate a `ProductsController with an index action: bin/rails generate controller Products index --skip-routes(as we created routes already)